FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ## Description

-A measure of the amount of a resource or service was used or consumed.
+The unit of measure for the usage or consumption of a resource or service

 ## Content constraints